Shalimov/lzdash/README.md

   lz.map(afterReduce => afterReduce) // yep that's possible
 )

-// pls note, that map gives all intermediate results
+// pls note, that map takes all intermediate results
 // from reduce work, cuz reduce obey the rules
-// of lazy evaluation and produce one result per iteration 1, 4, 9
-lzReduce1([1, 2, 3]) // [1, 5, 14]
+// of lazy evaluation and produce one result per iteration lzReduce1([1, 2, 3]) // [1, 5, 14]

 ```